MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-tiered-data.md

 ms.lastreviewed: 10/31/2019
 ---

-# Deploy a staged data analytics solution to Azure Stack
+# Deploy a tiered data solution to Azure Stack

 This article will show you how to deploy a solution for collecting data that requires analysis at the point of collection so that quick decisions can be made.
 Often this data collection occurs with no Internet access.
 When connectivity is established, you may need to do a